python-jsonschema/jsonschema/docs/errors.rst

     .. attribute:: errors

-        The mapping of validator names to the error objects (usually `jsonschema.exceptions.ValidationError`\s) at this level
+        The mapping of validator keywords to the error objects (usually `jsonschema.exceptions.ValidationError`\s) at this level
         of the tree.